GabrielFagundes/nodereact-test/README.md

 ```
 It uses nodemon for livereloading :peace-fingers:

-#Docker Server
+# Docker Server
 You can run the server using docker.
-Just go to mcfadyen/server and rund
+Just go to mcfadyen/server and run
 ```
 docker-compose up
 ```